-1

-2

-3

-4

-5

-6

-7

-8

 9

-0
+1 0

 1 1

 1 2

 1

 1 4

-5
+1 5

 1 6

 1 7

-1 8
+1

-9
+1 9

-2 0
+0

 2 1

-2 2
+2

 2 3

+2 4

-2 5
+2 -

-6
+2 6

-2 7
+7

 2 8

 2 9

-3 U
+3 0

-3
+3 1

-2
+3 2

-3
+3 3

-3 4
+4

-5
+3 5

 3 6

-3
+3 /

-8
+3 8

 9

-0
+4 0

+4 1

 4

-4 2
+4 3

 4

+4 5

 4

+4 O

+4 7

+1 8

-4 5
+4 9

+Λ

-- The home education student must meet the requirements of the home education program pursuant to Florida Statute 1002.41. - During the period of participation at school, the home education student must demonstrate educational progress as required in all subjects taken in home education by a method of evaluation agreed on by the parent or guardian and the principal. - The home education student must meet the same residency requirements as other students in the school at which he or she participates - The home education student must meet the same standards of acceptance, behavior, and performance as required of other students in extracurricular activities. - The student must register with the school his or her intent to participate in interscholastic extracurricular activities as a representative of the school before the beginning date of the season for the activity in which he or she wishes to participate.
-A home education student must be able to participate in curricular activities if that is a requirement for the extracurricular activity. - A home education student who transfers from a home education program during the first grading period of the school year is academically eligible to participate in interscholastic extracurricular activities during the first grading period provided the student has a successful evaluation from the previous school year. - The student shall also be progressing satisfactorily toward graduation as provided in the Student Progression Plan for Osceola County. - The principal or his designee may suspend a student from participation in an activity for Level I - Level III offenses as outlined in the Osceola County School District Code of Student Conduct.
+- A home education student who transfers from a home education program during the first grading period of the school year is academically eligible to participate in interscholastic extracurricular activities during the first grading period provided the student has a successful evaluation from the previous school year. - The student shall also be progressing satisfactorily toward graduation as provided in the Student Progression Plan for Osceola County. - The principal or his designee may suspend a student from participation in an activity for Level I - Level III offenses as outlined in the Osceola County School District Code of Student Conduct.
 Amended 07-01-04 - Those students unable to meet the criteria because of extenuating circumstances may appeal to the school activities committee, a standing committee whose membership shall include, but not be limited to, representatives from extracurricular sponsors, classroom teachers, the guidance department, administration, exceptional student education, and the school advisory committee.